The Employment Act: Starting Your Business in Singapore

 According to Part IV of the Employment Act, for a workman with a basic salary $4,500 or less or to a non-workman employee with a monthly basic salary less than $2,500, it is mandatory to make overtime payment.

 Generally, the payment of salary should be paid on a working day and during working hours at the place of work or at any other agreed-upon location.
 It may also be paid directly into the employee’s personal bank account.

 a) Termination of contract of service by the employer or dismissal on the grounds of misconduct:

 - The employer must pay the total salary due to the employee on the last day of employment.
 If it is not possible, it must be paid within three working days from the date of termination/dismissal.

 b) Termination of contract of service by the employee:

-Under the Employment Act, your employees should not work more than 44 hours a week (excluding break time and overtime).
-All work done in excess of the contractual hours is considered as overtime work.
+Under the Singapore Employment Act, your employees should not work more than 44 hours a week (excluding break time and overtime).
+Anything done in excess of the contractual hours is considered overtime work.
 Additionally, do note that overtime payment is at 1.5 times the hourly basic rate if you require your employees to work overtime.

 Including overtime, the total working hours should not exceed 12 hours a day and total overtime must not exceed 72 hours a month.